3 Rhode Island Career Sectors That Are Rich With Opportunity

 2. Skilled Trades

-Employment in Rhode Island's construction industry is expected to grow faster than that of any other occupational sector—about 13 percent between 2016 and 2026.
-Heavy and civil engineering construction, in particular, is predicted to provide a lot of new jobs, with a projected employment increase of 18 percent for qualified tradespeople.4 It's why trade schools in Rhode Island remain a very appealing option for career seekers.
+According to the state labor department, employment in Rhode Island's construction industry is expected to grow faster than that of any other occupational sector—about 13 percent between 2016 and 2026.
+Heavy and civil engineering construction, in particular, is predicted to provide a lot of new jobs, with a projected employment increase of 18 percent for qualified tradespeople.
+It's why trade schools in Rhode Island remain a very appealing option for career seekers.

 3. Digital Technology and Design

 Did you know that Rhode Island has more industrial design firms per capita than any other state?
-Plus, efforts are underway to turn the state into a major global player in the area of digital production and design.
-Information technology consulting firm Infosys is building an innovation center in Providence that is expected to create 500 new jobs by 2022.3
+Rhode Island Commerce says so.
+Plus, it points out that efforts are underway to turn the state into a major global player in the area of digital production and design.
+Information technology consulting firm Infosys is building an innovation center in Providence that is expected to create 500 new jobs by 2022.

 Rhode Island is one of the few regions aiming to place just as much importance on art and design as on science, technology, and engineering.
 Leaders in the state recognize that artists and designers are essential to the process of innovation, especially when it comes to breakthroughs in areas like digital media, entertainment, and product design.